cbradburne/Bresenham-2-Steppers/README.md

   - Arduino Uno
   - Adafruit Motor Sheild v2.3
   - 2x 4 wire stepper motors
+  - (soon to work with nrf24l01+ transceiver for remote operation)

 Usage: Connect 1 end of wire to gnd, tap the other end on
   - pin 2 or 3 to move motor 1, CW - CCW